09th Dec 2024 By Tennor

 For most parts, it is pretty basic, serving a large amount of Tsampa (the roasted barley flour) and endless cups of Tibetan butter tea.
 They are the staple food of Tibet, and you will have a chance to taste them while you are in Tibet.Â

 Besides Tsampa and Butter tea, what do Tibetans eat?
 What is an authentic Tibetan meal?
-So here are a brief introduction to Tibetan cuisine and some of the Tibetan foods you must try in Tibet.
+So here is a brief introduction to Tibetan cuisine and some of the Tibetan foods you must try in Tibet.

-Tsampa:Â Â Tsampa is the staple food and the main breakfast in Tibet and Tibetan areas.
-It has rich nutrition, and local people use their hands to make a Tsampa dough with Tibetan butter tea.
+Tsampa: Â Tsampa is the staple food and the main breakfast in Tibet and Tibetan areas.
+It has rich nutrition, and local people use their hands to make Tsampa dough with Tibetan butter tea.

-Yak jerky:Â In the wintertime, we make Yak jerky.
+Yak jerky: In the wintertime, we make Yak jerky.
 People buy a whole Yak or half from the nomads’ people.
-Then cut into strips hang at the air outlet.
+Then cut into strips and hang at the air outlet.
 Some prefer to apply chilli to the Yak meat for individual taste.

 Momo: Momo is a famous Tibetan dumpling.
 There are many different Momos in Tibet, such as Yakmeat Momo, Vegetable Momo and Cheese Momo.
-There are many Yakmeat Momo restaurant in Lhasa and called “Sha momo” in the Tibetan language.
+There are many Yakmeat Momo restaurants in Lhasa called “Sha momo” in the Tibetan language.
 “Sha” means meat, and “Momo” means steamed bun.
 In Tibet, we serve “Sha Momo” with Yak bone soup.

 Besides some of the big cities in Tibet, 2/3 of the areas were Nomads and Farmers.
 In these areas, the staple diet consists of Yak meat and mutton (fresh or dried).Â

 There are substantial different varieties of Cheese production.
 The cheeses come in soft and hard.
-The hard cube dried cheese carefully be sucked to avoid damaging your teeth.
+The hard cube-dried cheese carefully be sucked to avoid damaging your teeth.
 This dried cube cheese is called “Chokum” in Tibetan.Â

 Â

 Moreover, Lhasa beer is the most famous beer in Tibet, which is produced in Lhasa.
-Therefore, you will find Lhasa beers, soft drinks and mineral waters in most restaurant and shops in Tibet, but imported alcohol is available only in larger tourist hotels and restaurants.
+Therefore, you will find Lhasa beers, soft drinks and mineral waters in most restaurants and shops in Tibet, but imported alcohol is available only in larger tourist hotels and restaurants.

 Â